sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Variants of \fbox and other games with boxes
+Short desc    : Variants of \fbox and other games with boxes
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.2
+License      : LPPL 1.2
-Описание     : Provides variants of \fbox: \shadowbox, \doublebox, \ovalbox,
+Descript     : Provides variants of \fbox: \shadowbox, \doublebox, \ovalbox,
              : \Ovalbox, with helpful tools for using box macros and flexible
              : verbatim macros.
 You can box mathematics, floats, center,
              : flushleft, and flushright, lists, and pages.